madhurpurohit/frontend-development-journey/5. React.js Advance/Readme.md

   - **Pagination:** Implemented paginated queries, using `placeholderData` (now `keepPreviousData` in v5) to keep showing old data while new data is being fetched, preventing jarring UI shifts.

   - **Infinite Scrolling:** Understood how to use `useInfiniteQuery` to build "load more" or infinite scroll interfaces by fetching data in pages and appending it to the existing data set.

 ---

+## 📦 Client State Management with Redux Toolkit

+For complex, global client-side state that needs to be shared across many components, I have learned to use Redux Toolkit, the modern and recommended approach for Redux.

+- **Why & When to Use Redux?:** Redux is a predictable state container designed for managing an application's state in a single, global object (the "store").
+It becomes necessary when `useState` and `useContext` are insufficient, particularly in large applications where multiple components need to share and manipulate the same state without excessive prop drilling.

+- **Redux vs. Redux Toolkit (RTK):**

+  - **Redux:** The original library, which is powerful but requires significant boilerplate (actions, action creators, reducers, etc.).

+  - **Redux Toolkit (RTK):** The official, opinionated toolset for efficient Redux development.
+It simplifies store setup, eliminates most boilerplate code, and includes helpful utilities like Immer and Redux Thunk by default.
+RTK is the standard for all new Redux applications.

+- **Core Concepts & Implementation:**

+  - **Store:** The single source of truth that holds the entire application's state.
+I learned to configure it using RTK's `configureStore`.

+  - **Reducer:** A pure function `(state, action) => newState` that specifies how the application's state changes in response to actions.

+  - **Actions:** Plain JavaScript objects that represent an intention to change the state.
+In RTK, these are typically generated automatically.

+  - **`createSlice`:** RTK's primary API for defining a piece of the state logic.
+It automatically generates reducers, action creators, and action types from a given name and initial state.

+  - **Immer:** RTK uses Immer internally, which allows writing "mutating" logic in reducers (e.g., `state.value = 10`) while ensuring the state remains immutable behind the scenes.

+- **Connecting React with Redux:**

+  - **Provider:** Wrapped the entire React application with the `<Provider store={store}>` component from `react-redux` to make the Redux store available to all components.

+  - **`useSelector()`:** A hook used within React components to read and subscribe to data from the Redux store.

+  - **`useDispatch()`:** A hook that provides access to the store's dispatch function, allowing components to dispatch actions and trigger state changes.

+- **Handling Asynchronous Logic:**

+  - **Redux Thunk:** Understood that Redux Thunk is a middleware that allows writing action creators that return a function instead of an action object.
+This is the standard way to handle asynchronous logic (like API calls) in Redux.
+RTK's `createAsyncThunk` API simplifies this process even further.

+- **Debugging:**

+  - **Redux DevTools:** Learned to use the Redux DevTools browser extension, which provides powerful time-travel debugging, action inspection, and a complete view of the state tree.
+RTK's `configureStore` enables this automatically.

+---